What is the Court of Protection?

 What decisions can a Deputy make?

-A Deputy is able to apply to make single or ongoing decisions about a person’s property and financial affairs, their health and welfare or both.
+A Deputy can apply to make single or ongoing decisions about a person’s property and financial affairs, their health and welfare or both.
 For property and financial affairs, this could include authorisation to manage bank accounts and investments and pay bills.
 For health and welfare, a Deputy can make decisions such as what care or medical treatment a person should receive.

-The Court of Protection will issue an order, which specifies what actions and decisions the deputy can and can’t make.
-Depending on the circumstances, this could be general or limited powers, which means that another application may need to be made to the Court for permission to do something that is not specified, such as deal with the sale a property, for example.
+The Court of Protection will issue an order that specifies what actions and decisions the deputy can and can’t make.
+Depending on the circumstances, this could be general or limited powers, which means that another application may need to be made to the Court for permission to do something that is not specified, such as deal with the sale of a property, for example.

-In reality, orders authorising ongoing decision-making are normally only given for property and financial affairs, with the Court on the whole tending to prefer to grant authority for health and welfare matters on a single-issue basis.
+Orders authorising ongoing decision-making are normally only given for property and financial affairs.
+The Court tends to prefer to grant authority for health and welfare matters on a single-issue basis.

 Who can be appointed as a Deputy?

-Anyone aged 18 or over can apply to be a deputy.
-They are usually family members or close friends of the person concerned, and the Court can appoint two or more deputies to act for them.
+Anyone aged 18 or over can apply to be a Deputy.
+They are usually family members or close friends of the person concerned, and the Court of Protection can appoint two or more Deputies to act for them.

 As the responsibilities of deputyship can be demanding and complex, some families opt to appoint a professional Deputy, such as a solicitor.
-In some cases, for example where there is nobody suitable to act as deputy or the person’s affairs are complicated or the estate is of high value, the Court itself may decide that a professional deputy is necessary.
+If there is nobody suitable to act as a Deputy or the person’s affairs are complicated or the estate is of high value, the Court of Protection may decide that a professional Deputy is necessary.

 The role of a Deputy carries a lot of responsibility, and every decision must be in the person’s best interest and taken with considerable care.
-As a Deputy, you can only make decisions as specified by the Court, and only if the person you’re acting for is unable to do so for themselves.
+As a Deputy, you can only make decisions as specified by the Court of Protection, and only if the person you’re acting for is unable to do so themselves.

-If you take on the role, you will need to keep records of everything you do on someone’s behalf and keep copies of all relevant paperwork and documents, such as receipts and bank statements.
+If you take on the role of Deputy, you will need to keep records of everything you do on someone’s behalf and keep copies of all relevant paperwork and documents, such as receipts and bank statements.
 You will also need to file an annual report explaining all the reasons for the decisions you’ve made and why they are in the person’s best interest.

-Yes it is.
-Deputies are supervised by The Office of the Public Guardian to ensure that they comply with the Court’s order and act in the best interest of the person concerned.
-Levels of supervision will vary depending on the deputy and the things they are responsible for.
+Yes.
+Deputies are supervised by The Office of the Public Guardian to ensure they comply with the Court’s order and act in the best interest of the person concerned.
+Levels of supervision will vary depending on the deputy and what they are responsible for.
+Deputies must file annual reports with the Office of the Public Guardian, setting out their decision-making in the person’s best interests.

 How do I apply to be a Deputy?